 The practice had gathered feedback from patients through surveys and complaints received.
-We saw evidence of a patient feedback form which encouraged patients to give feedback about the service they had received which included their views on the premises, consultation with a

-GP, customer service and an opportunity to give any other feedback.
+We saw evidence of a patient feedback form which encouraged patients to give feedback about the service they had received which included their views on the premises, consultation with a GP, customer service and an opportunity to give any other feedback.
 Patients were encouraged to give the practice a rating on each of these areas.
 The practice collated this information and acted upon it to improve its services to patients.
-We also saw evidence of a patient survey which had been carried out to gain patients feedback regarding possible side effects which may have been suffered as a result of the administration of a 'Bexsero' Meningitis B Vaccination.
+For example, as a result of patient feedback the practice offered a prayer room and breastfeeding facilities for patients.